Glossary of terms

 The information in these pages was developed via examination and synthesis of the data present in a variety of works, including the two "Trilobite Treatises:" Moore 1959 (Treatise on Invertebrate Paleontology, Part O, Arthropoda 1, including Trilobitomorpha) and Whittington et al 1997 (Treatise on Invertebrate Paleontology, Part O, Arthropoda 1, Trilobita, Revised, Volume 1: Introduction).
 Both may be reviewed here.
 Other important sources are cited in specific pages of this site, and are also listed in a brief bibliography.
 Sources of photos and line drawings (where not original) are clearly cited.
 Other trilobite web sites and individuals were inspirational sources and are cited where relevant.
 The three trilobite thumbnail images in the left column, for example, are c/o Andrew Milner.
 If you find your information or images on these pages without proper attribution, this is unintentional.
 Please contact me to rectify the situation.

 Information about extinct animals is always subject to interpretation and differences of opinion.
 In particular, the higher classification of arthropods and trilobites is neither simple nor agreed upon by all trilobite workers.
 The summaries here are complicated by the fact that the 1997 revision of the Treatise only covers two orders in detail: Agnostida and Redlichiida.
 The others are in preparation, so my attempts to synthesize data on the other orders is likely to be incomplete, although the arrangement of the families and some characteristic descriptions were provided by Fortey (in Whittington et al 1997), and adjusted via recent articles (e.g., papers dealing with higher classification of the Asaphida, Proetida, Harpetida, Agnostida, and Lichida).
+Additional revisions continue to be suggested by various workers.
 Any errors in the information here should be attributed to the compiler, Sam Gon III.
 Please inform him of any problems in accuracy or interpretation.

 THE AUTHOR: |